The Best Gifts For Rugged (Yet Refined) Outdoorsmen (in 2019)

 Update!
-The Arctic Pro Sport is now available with an Arctic Grip Vibram sole - we have a pair on order right now!
+The Arctic Pro Sport is now available with an Arctic Grip Vibram sole - we just invested in a pair for my husband.

 The best cold weather boot is now going to have a slip-proof Vibram sole?!
 It doesn’t get much better.

 Seat covers with separate pockets including: a compass pocket, phone pocket, storage pocket, toolkit pocket, flashlight pocket, first aid pocket, and a larger storage pocket (of course, the pockets can be used as you deem best suited).
 Wow, that was a lot of pocket talk!

 Not only are these gloves solid and reputable, they look nice too.